KDE/angelfish/README.md

 # Angelfish

-This is an experimental webbrowser designed to
+This is a webbrowser designed to

 - be used on small mobile devices,
 - integrate well in Plasma workspaces